drmDev/CCCR/contact.md

 # Contact Us <i class="fas fa-envelope text-success"></i>

 Have questions about our events or community?
-Here's how you can reach us.
+You can also visit the **[official site](https://rochesterchessclub.org/)** for more information.
+Here's how you can reach us:

 ---